intelligent002/sync-to-async/readme.md

 1. **Client** sends a request via **Balancer** to a **REST** instance.
 2. **REST** pushes a job into a **Queue** and waits for a response.
-3. **Worker** pops the job, processes it, and pushes the result to a dedicated queue key.
+3. **Worker** pops the job, processes it and pushes the result to a dedicated queue key.
 4. **REST** receives the result and responds to the **Client**.

 > The system is backend-agnostic and supports queue implementations like Redis, Kafka, RabbitMQ, etc.